-We just released a revised product road map today.
+We have just released a revised product road map on March 20th.
 It details our plans for SAP Business One version 9.2 and other deliveries, as well as general updates and adjustments.

 See what’s ahead – including functions to meet new business needs, technologies, and expanded coverage.